OnsagerNet: Learning Stable and Interpretable Dynamics using a Generalized Onsager Principle: From Onsager principle to OnsagerNet

-where $V:\mathbb{R}^m \rightarrow \mathbb{R}$ is a potential function, typically with a thermodynamic interpretation such as free energy or the {negated} entropy.
+where $V:\mathbb{R}^m \rightarrow \mathbb{R}$ is a potential function, typically with a thermodynamic interpretation such as free energy or negated entropy.
 The matrix $M$ models the energy dissipation of the system (or entropy production) and is positive semi-definite in the sense that $\ip{h}{M h} \ge 0$ for all $h$, owing to the second law of thermodynamics.
 An important result due to Onsager, known as the \emph{reciprocal relations}, shows that if the system possesses microscopic time reversibility, then $M$ is symmetric, i.e. $M_{ij}=M_{ji}$.

-The dynamics~\eqref{eq:onsager_var} is simple, yet it can model a large variety of systems close to equilibrium in the linear response regime (see e.g. \cite{degroot_nonequilibrium_1962,doi_onsager_2011}).
-However, many dynamical systems in practice are far from equilibrium, possibly sustained by external forces, and in such cases~\eqref{eq:onsager_var} no longer suffices.
+The dynamics \eqref{eq:onsager_var} is simple, yet it can model a large variety of systems close to equilibrium in the linear response regime (see e.g. \citep{degroot_nonequilibrium_1962,doi_onsager_2011}).
+However, many dynamical systems in practice are far from equilibrium, possibly sustained by external forces (e.g. the flow induced transition in liquid crystals \citep{kroger_derivation_2007,yu_nonhomogeneous_2010}, the kinetic equation with large Knudsen number \cite{han_uniformly_2019}, etc), and in such cases~\eqref{eq:onsager_var} no longer suffices.
 Thus, it is an important task to generalize or extend~\eqref{eq:onsager_var} to handle these systems.

+The extension of known but limited physical principles to more general domains have been a continual exercise in the development of theoretical physics.
+In fact,~\eqref{eq:onsager_var} itself can be viewed as a generalization of the Rayleigh's phenomenological principle of least dissipation for hydrodynamics \citep{rayleigh_instability_1878}.
+While classical non-equilibrium statistical physics has been further developed in many aspects, including the study of transport phenomena via Green-Kubo relations~\citep{green_markoff_1954,kubo_statistical-mechanical_1957-1} and the relations between fluctuations and entropy production~\citep{evans_fluctuation_2002}, an extension of the dynamical model~\eqref{eq:onsager_var} to model general non-equilibrium systems remains elusive.
+Furthermore, whether a simple yet general extension with solid physical background exists at all is questionable.

+This paper takes a rather different approach.
 Instead of the possibly arduous tasks of developing a general dynamical theory of non-equilibrium systems from first principles, we seek a \emph{data-driven} extension of~\eqref{eq:onsager_var}.
 In other words, given a dynamical process to be modelled, we posit that it satisfies some reasonable extension of the usual Onsager principle, and determine its precise form from data.
 In particular, we define the \emph{generalized Onsager principle}